 - Clearing 2017

-As you can see, these projects are very different from each other.
+As you can see, these project plan examples are very different from each other.
 They cover many different sectors and their scales and scopes also differ.
 We have only named a handful here.
 Projects are in the millions and you can be sure that whatever project you are undertaking- it needs a plan!

 Project Deliverables Examples

 Normally, deliverables are tangible, measurable and specified as to what they will be before the project is started and have a date by which they are expected.
 A project plan is made with the intention of successfully delivering a result for either the internal or external client.
 Project deliverables examples include software products, design documents or any other asset required in the project plan.

 - Software Products: This is a common project deliverable.
 It could be a code that needs to be written by a specific date for a new website, for example.
 Software products for clients are usually released in phases and are numbered.
 At every release, product testing is conducted to decide on any changes that need to be made to previous releases for the final product to ensure the satisfaction of the customers.

 Project Plan Example

 - Training Programs: A program plan example includes plans for training programs which are another form of a deliverable for a client.
 The training program itself is most often the deliverable itself, however there are other deliverables to be produced along the way.